Active Learning Principles for In-Context Learning with Large Language Models: Introduction

 \section{Introduction}

-The field of Natural Language Processing (NLP) has recently witnessed a remarkable paradigm shift with the emergence of in-context learning, also referred to as few-shot learning \cite{GPT3}.
-Traditionally, NLP systems heavily relied on supervised learning approaches, where vast amounts of labeled training data were necessary to achieve desirable performance.

-However, in-context learning has revolutionized this landscape by enabling NLP models to learn from limited, context-specific examples and adapt to new tasks and domains with remarkable proficiency \cite{Zhao2021CalibrateBU,chowdhery2022palm,Garca2023TheUE,Wei2023LargerLM,touvron2023llama,bubeck2023sparks}.
-Unlike traditional models, which require extensive retraining or fine-tuning for every new task, in-context learning empowers large language models to generalize from a few examples and rapidly acquire knowledge in a targeted context, without any weight updates.
+The field of Natural Language Processing (NLP) has recently witnessed a remarkable paradigm shift with the emergence of in-context learning with large language models (LLMs), also referred to as few-shot learning \cite{GPT3}.
+Traditionally, NLP systems heavily relied on supervised learning approaches, where large amounts of labeled training data were necessary to achieve high predictive performance.
+However, in-context learning has changed this status-quo by enabling LLMs to learn from limited, context-specific examples and adapt to new tasks and domains with remarkable proficiency \cite{Zhao2021CalibrateBU,chowdhery2022palm,Garca2023TheUE,Wei2023LargerLM,touvron2023llama,bubeck2023sparks}.
+Unlike more traditional approaches, which require extensive retraining or fine-tuning for every new task, in-context learning empowers LLMs to generalize from a few examples that are fed to the model through prompting to learn a new task at hand, without any weight updates.

-The data efficiency of few-shot learning is indeed remarkable, as large language models (LLMs) can achieve impressive results with only a small number of exemplars.\footnote{We might use the terms in-context examples, few-shot examples, demonstrations and exemplars interchangeably throughout the paper.} Still, demonstrations constitute \textit{labeled} data examples.
-This raises two key questions.
-Firstly, when faced with unlabeled data, how can we select the most appropriate examples to label and use as in-context demonstrations?
-Secondly, when we have labeled data, how can we efficiently identify the most informative combination of descriptors for in-context learning?
+The data efficiency of few-shot in-context learning of LLMs is indeed remarkable with only a small number of demonstrations.\footnote{We use the terms \textit{in-context examples}, \textit{few-shot examples}, \textit{demonstrations}, \textit{descriptors} and \textit{exemplars} interchangeably throughout the paper.} Still, such demonstrations constitute \textit{labeled} data examples, raising two key questions: (1) When faced with tasks where there is only \textit{unlabeled} data available, how can we select the most appropriate samples to label and then use as in-context demonstrations?
+(2) When we have \textit{labeled} data for a given task, how can we efficiently identify the most informative combination of demonstrations for in-context learning?
 Answering these questions is essential to ensure effective and efficient few-shot learning using LLMs.